svenalpha/vr09/ReadMe.txt

 do: npm run dev   //  for development version
-do: npm run build  // for production version (ie creates dist directory) difficulty with preview of build version, at command prompt, so do:
+do: npm run build  // for production version (ie creates dist directory) difficulty with prev    NODE_ENV=production node server     iew of build version, at command prompt, so do:
-NODE_ENV=production node server  // which seemed to work correctly
+  // which seemed to work correctly